How will the exchange rate, exchange fees and time horizon influence your investments in foreign currency on Mintos? Read more below to find out:

 Calculations on how the exchange rate would have influenced your investment over time

 To illustrate how your peer to peer crowdlending investment will be influenced by the exchange rate fee, the exchange rate, and the timing of your investment a number of examples will be presented below for the most popular foreign currencies on Mintos.
 Namely for Russian rubles, Georgian lari, Kazakhstani tenge, Polish zloty and Mexican peso.
 The calculations will show the extended internal rate of return (XIRR) over time, adjusted for the development of the foreign currency’s exchange rate and the Mintos exchange fee.
-The assumptions of the calculation is that the there is no cash drag on loans, the interest rate for the bought loans remains stable and that the exchange rate fee is not changing.
+The assumptions of the calculation are that there is no cash drag on loans, the interest rate for the bought loans remains stable and that the exchange rate fee is not changing.
 The calculation will include the fee for exchanging the currency as well as for changing it back.
 That is why the graph often will be lower for short time investments to illustrate that is not a good investment to change to foreign currency and back again with a very short investment time frame.
 Each graph will show the highest and lowest interest rate currently offered at the marketplace.
 The exchange rates used are from the exact day between months and 5 years ago.
 (You can click on the pictures if they are too small on mobile devices)

 How to invest in foreign currencies on Mintos

 So how do you actually invest in foreign currencies on Mintos?
 The first step is to create your Mintos user and add money into your account.
-When you have added money you press “Deposit / Withdraw / FX” in the menu and after you choose “currency exchange” and exchange money to foreign currency which will be exchanged at market rates.
+When you have added money you press “Deposit / Withdraw / FX” in the menu and after you choose “currency exchange” and exchange money to a foreign currency which will be exchanged at market rates.
 Only a smaller exchange rate fee has to be paid to Mintos.

 A new tab for that currency will be created, and you will now have separate information for the new currency regarding your account statement, loan overview and auto invest.
 You will now also be able to invest in foreign currency loans in Russian Rubles, Kazakhstani Tenge etc. on the primary and secondary market on Mintos.

-The foreign currency loans often offers much higher interest rates compared to other loans and gives you the possibility to differentiate your investments between different currencies like Russian Rubles, Polish Zloty, Kazakhstani Tenge and different loan originators and countries.
-Even so the long term investment on average will give you a much higher interest rate, then the return is seldom as high as the interest rate due the exchange rate fees and the development in exchange rates as illustrated earlier in this blog post.
+The foreign currency loans often offer much higher interest rates compared to other loans and give you the possibility to differentiate your investments between different currencies like Russian Rubles, Polish Zloty, Kazakhstani Tenge and different loan originators and countries.
+Even so, the long term investment on average will give you a much higher interest rate, then the return is seldom as high as the interest rate due to the exchange rate fees and the development in exchange rates as illustrated earlier in this blog post.
 If you invest in foreign currency on Mintos its always a good idea not to invest short term so you can compensate for the lost exchange rate fees that can be as high as 2,5% each time you exchange your money.

 Sign up for Mintos if you are not already an investor to start investing in Euro or other foreign currencies.